oliviercm/Storefront-Website/README.md

-# Storefront
+# Description

-This is an HTML storefront.
+This is an HTML-only storefront.

 ## Authors